GEORGIA TAKEAWAYS: Black turnout fuels Warnock victory

 GEORGIA SHOWING BATTLEGROUND BONA FIDES

-When President-elect Joe Biden won Georgia by 12,000 votes out of 5 million, plenty of observers assumed it was about a backlash to President Donald Trump.
-That certainly had something to do with it.
+When President-elect Joe Biden won Georgia by 12,000 votes out of 5 million, plenty of observers assumed it was about a Trump backlash.
+Certainly, that something to do with it.
 But following it up with one Senate runoff victory and potentially a second, Democrats proved its status as a two-party battleground going forward.

 TRUMP’S FALSE CLAIMS FIND FAVOR WITH GOP VOTERS